Adventures of Superman (TV series): Black-and-white seasons, 1952–1954

 Phyllis Coates, like George Reeves, was a popular lead in B features of the period.
-For the TV series, Reeves asked that Coates receive equal star billing.
-Coates created a sharp, strong-willed Lois Lane, an enterprising reporter who tries to outscoop Clark Kent.
-Jack Larson's Jimmy Olsen is a Daily Planet intern, often investigating some wrongdoing.
-Usually the villains catch him, and Superman usually helps him in the nick of time.
-In the film noir-like early episodes, Superman himself is seen as a semi-mysterious presence, unknown to many of the crooks; in "The Riddle of the Chinese Jade", a villain says, "Who's the guy in the circus suit?"
-Eventually, all the crooks know exactly who he is, often with the bug-eyed exclamation "SOOPAH-man!" when he first appears.
+For the TV series, Reeves asked that Coates receive equal star billing as Lois Lane, an enterprising reporter who tries to outdo Clark Kent at getting major news stories.
+Jack Larson's Jimmy Olsen is a Daily Planet intern, often investigating wrongdoings.
+The villains often catch him, and Superman has to rescue him.
+In the film noir–like early episodes, Superman is seen as a semi-mysterious presence who is unknown to many crooks, but eventually they know who he is.
 The first season's episodes usually featured action-packed, dark, gritty, and often violent story lines in which Superman fought gangsters and crime lords.
-Many characters met their deaths in these episodes.
-The deaths of some of them were actually shown.
+Many characters died in these episodes, with some deaths being shown onscreen.